se2024-jpg/Slash/README.md

 - Nitya Naga Sai Atluri(NityaNagaSai)

 ## :email: Support
-For any queries and help, please reach out to us at: sefall2023project45@gmail.com
+To Subscribe and for any help, please reach out to us at: sefall2023project45@gmail.com